NeoVintageous/NeoVintageous/README.md

 | `'wrap'`                        | Boolean | `word_wrap` <br>sublime setting                 | This option changes how text is displayed.
 It doesn't change the text in the buffer, see `'textwidth'` for that.<br> When on, lines longer than the width of the window will wrap and displaying continues on the next line.
 When off lines will not wrap and only part of long lines will be displayed.
 When the cursor is moved to a part that is not shown, the screen will scroll horizontally.
 | `'wrapscan'`<br>`'ws'`          | Boolean | On                                              |

-## Search Highlighting
+## Customize Search Highlighting Colors

 You can customize the colors for search highlighting in Sublime Text.

-For example, if you are using a color scheme named "Monokai," you can create an override file named `Monokai.sublime-color-scheme` in the User directory.
-To find the User directory location, go to `Preferences → Browse Packages...`.
+To tailor these colors, follow these steps:

+1. Open the Command Palette by using the shortcut `Ctrl+Shift+P` (or `Cmd+Shift+P` on macOS).

+2. Type and select: `UI: Customize Color Scheme`.

-Inside the `Monokai.sublime-color-scheme` file, you can define styles for different search highlighting scopes:
+3. Within the color scheme file, define distinct styles for various search highlighting scopes:

    - `neovintageous_search_inc`: This scope is used for highlighting the current search incrementally as you type.
    - `neovintageous_search_cur`: This scope is used for highlighting the current search term.
    - `neovintageous_search_occ`: This scope is used for highlighting all occurrences of the search term.

-Here's an example of how to define the styles for these scopes:
+Here's an example of defining styles for these scopes:

 ```json
 {